Support and distribution inference from noisy data: The identifiability Theorem and estimation procedures

+\begin{description} \item[(Adep)] For any $z_{0}\in \Cbb^{d_1}$, $z \mapsto \Phi_X (z_{0},z)$ is not the null function and for any $z_{0}\in \Cbb^{d_2}$, $z \mapsto \Phi_X (z,z_{0})$ is not the null function. \end{description} It has been shown in \cite{LCGL2021} that several models satisfy this assumption, such as the repeated measurements submodel (see Corollary 2.3 in \cite{LCGL2021}) or the noisy independent component analysis submodel (see Corollary 2.2 in \cite{LCGL2021}).
+In particular, it follows directly from Corollary 2.4 of \cite{LCGL2021} and the inverse function Theorem that the errors in variable regression model (in which $X^{(2)} = g(X^{(1)})$ for some function $g$) satisfies assumption (Adep) when the regression function is a non-constant differentiable function.
+In this paper, we are interested in identifying supports of distributions and we will provide geometrical conditions so that Assumption (Adep) is verified, see Section~\ref{subsec:geocondi}.

-\begin{description} \item[(Adep)] For any $z_{0}\in \Cbb^{d_1}$, $z \mapsto \Phi_X (z_{0},z)$ is not the null function and for any $z_{0}\in \Cbb^{d_2}$, $z \mapsto \Phi_X (z,z_{0})$ is not the null function. \end{description} Obviously, if no centering constraint is put on the signal or on the noise, it is possible to translate the signal by a fixed vector $m \in \Rbb^D$ and the noise by $-m$ without changing the observation.
+Obviously, if no centering constraint is put on the signal or on the noise, it is possible to translate the signal by a fixed vector $m \in \Rbb^D$ and the noise by $-m$ without changing the observation.
 The model can thus be identifiable only up to translation.

-\begin{theorem}[from~\cite{LCGL2021}] If the distribution of the signal satisfies A($\rho$) and (Adep), then the distribution of the signal and the distribution of the noise can be recovered from the distribution of the observations up to translation. \end{theorem} The proof of this theorem is based on recovering $\Phi_X$.
+\begin{theorem}[from~\cite{LCGL2021}] If the distribution of the signal satisfies A($\rho$) and (Adep), then the distribution of the signal and the distribution of the noise can be recovered up to translation from the distribution of the observations. \end{theorem} The proof of this theorem is based on recovering $\Phi_X$ for which the structure provided by (Adep) is crucial.
 The arguments show that knowing the characteristic function of the observations in a neighborhood of the origin allows to recover $\Phi_{X}$ in a neighborhood of the origin, and then over the whole multidimensional complex plane.
-Similarly, our estimators for the distribution of the signal or its support will start with the estimation of $\Phi_{X}$, which is detailed in Section~\ref{subsec:chara}.

-The end of the section is devoted to some geometric understanding of assumption (Adep).
-We first provide simple but useful properties.